-All hosts on Servebolt run full nightly backups, off-site to a datacenter within EU/EEA.
+All hosts on Servebolt run two backups per day: Day-time backups which are kept for 3 days and nightly backups which are kept for 30 days.
+These are all made off-site to a datacenter within EU/EEA.
 Backups can be restored upon request as far as 30 days back.
-Contact our support team to get a backup restored.
-Restores are charged by the hour.
-We store one backup per day for the last […]
+Contact our […]

 Laravel is a modern PHP-framework.
 SSH is available on all Bolts, and composer is part of the standard stack.
 Webroot is now configured to use ~/myproject/public as standard folder, and your Laravel project should be available on the web.

-In the Servebolt Control Panel you can find, per bolt, your sites and in it, your Site Settings.
-You have the following settings available: Developer Mode The first setting is developer mode.
-It turns off static caching and pagespeed.
+In the Servebolt Control Panel you can find your Bolt and your sites in it.
+Per site comes with it’s own Site Settings.
+You have the following settings available: Development Mode The first setting is development mode.
+It turns off caching.
 Read more here!
-Site Related Settings Site name Name of your […]
+Site Related Settings Site name Name […]

 Improve the performance of your WordPress website by using server based cron instead of WP-cron.